WouterJansen/BirbBro-app/README.md

 ##  Usage

   - The app requires a `google_services.json` file within the app-folder to work.
-  - The location of the images is hardcoded on the Firebase storage bucket to be in a `files` folder as `.jpg` images and requires `read` access on all those files.
+  - The location of the images is hardcoded on the Firebase storage bucket to be in a main folder as `.jpg` images and requires `read` and `write`  on all those files.
 The image names need to be epoch timestamps.